redfrog3/NPC_GENERATOR_PROJECT/README.md

 🌟 **AUTHOR** 🌟

 I am Grayson Woodell https://github.com/redfrog3, a first year student in the Computer Science Engineering Academy https://github.com/CSAEA at Voorhees high school.
 This program was written with the basics of python with minimum experience for ease of use and great performance.
-THis program will help the client with infinite solutions to diverse non-playable characters for an open world video game.
+This program will help the client with infinite solutions to diverse non-playable characters for an open world video game.

 🌟 **USAGE INSTRUCTIONS** 🌟